Smattr/rumur/doc/vs-cmurphi.rst

 -----------
 CMurphi supports real arithmetic using the ``real`` data type.
 Rumur does not support this type and there are no plans to implement this or any floating point support.

-Rumur does not currently support the ``union`` type.
-This is planned to be added in a future version.
+Similarly, Rumur does not support the ``union`` type and there are no plans to add it.

 Assumptions
 -----------